 Arthur Joseph Goldberg, the youngest of eight children, was born in Chicago to Russian immigrant parents in 1898.
 He became interested in legal matters at an early age, and received his bachelor's and juris doctor degrees from Northwestern University.

-In 1938, on behalf of the Congress of Industrial Organizations, Goldberg represented the Chicago newspaper employees striking for higher wages and better working conditions.
+Goldberg began his legal career in 1929 as an associate at a large Chicago firm, but he opened his own practice in 1933, wanting to advocate for working Americans.
+In 1938, on behalf of the Congress of Industrial Organizations (CIO), Goldberg represented Chicago newspaper employees who were striking for higher wages and better working conditions.
 For eight months, Goldberg represented the strikers without charge.
 In the end, the newspapers recognized the union.

 During World War II, Goldberg served as a captain and major in the U.S. Army.
 He also served in the Office of Strategic Services (OSS), the precursor to the CIA.
 As chief of the OSS's Labor Desk, he established contacts with underground labor organizations in Europe.

 After the war, Goldberg became a prominent labor lawyer, serving as general counsel for the CIO and the United Steelworkers of America.
 In 1955, he advised the merger of the American Federation of Labor and the CIO into the AFL-CIO, the nation's largest union.